Cyber security covers concepts, policies, guidelines, tools and technologies used to protect the cyber environment, organisational assets and users.

 Our research ranked 7th overall in the UK and 5th for impact [Times Higher Education ranking of the 2014 Research Excellence Framework]

 All students will study our core topics in computer science, which we have designed to be consistent with the Association for Computing Machinery (ACM) curriculum guidelines.
-These core topics provide the fundamental knowledge that all computer science graduates should possess, and the foundation required to specialise in the third and fourth years.
-The core topics are structured into 8 streams:
+These core topics provide the fundamental knowledge that all computer science graduates should possess, and the foundation to study more flexibly in the third and fourth years.
+The core topics are structured into eight streams:

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 Year Two of the course will build upon the solid foundations you will have laid down in Year One.
 You’ll take modules from streams 1 to 5 to deepen your learning and start on two further streams studying intelligent systems and undertake a group engineering project.
 You should develop your interests which you will then begin to focus on in Year Three.

 You will spend this year out in industry if you successfully obtain a placement.
 You will be supported in achieving this by our dedicated Industrial Placement Coordinator, who is there to help you with your CV, give you interview tips, arrange interviews on campus, and visit you on placement to ensure everything is going well.
 We have excellent relationships with a strong portfolio of companies from large multinationals such as IBM and Airbus UK, to smaller companies such as YorkTest and Informed Solutions.

 Your year in industry gives you a chance to use what you have learned during your degree.
 As well as being paid a good salary, students who take a year in industry generally achieve better grades, develop a broader range of skills and are more attractive to future employers.
 Some students even find a job with their placement company before they graduate.